 Under the artistic direction of Steven Schick, newly composed music has become an integral part of the Festival’s repertoire.
-Each summer a living composer is selected to visit Breckenridge and have her work featured on chamber and orchestra performances.
+Each summer a living composer is selected to visit Breckenridge and have their work featured on chamber and orchestra performances.
 The opportunity to interact with and get to know a composer of a particular piece of music provides both audiences and musicians a unique perspective on its performance, one which also offers valuable learning for the composer.

 This program is generously underwritten by Paul Finkel & Barbara Strauss.